 Find out how to get a shotgun certificate, including information on the application process, waiting times, fees and appeals

-You need a shotgun certificate issued by the police to possess, buy or acquire a shotgun and to buy ammunition.
+A shotgun certificate, issued by the police, is required by law in order to allow you to possess, buy or acquire a shotgun and to buy ammunition.

 The difference between a firearms certificate and a shotgun certificate